What are Sustainable Homes? We Break it Down for You

 From saving on monthly utilities, improved indoor air quality and reduced construction waste to increased equity and resale value, sustainable building is much less a fad and much more conventional practice.

-What are the benefits of sustainable building?
+What are the benefits of sustainable homes?

 - Reduces energy consumption